nakujaproject/N2-Avionics-BaseStation/README.md

 2. Navigate to path of the downloaded artifact
 3. Extract `release.zip`
-4. Navigate into the release directory
+4. Open the `release` directory in your terminal
 5. Confirm you are in the same directory as the docker-compose.yaml file; Run the following command to start the application in detached shell mode:

     ```bash